AstroNuclPhysics ® Nuclear Physics - Astrophysics - Cosmology - Philosophy | Gravity, black holes and physics |

 observer, the geon will have

-the same gravitational effects as any other matter ( such as a
+the same gravitational effects as any other matter (such as a planet) -

-planet) - we can, for example, orbit a satellite in orbit
+we can, for example, orbit a satellite into

 Such a mass composed of